94% typical; 99.8% perfect

 Step 1.
-Because Depo is a method of LARC, it doesn’t require you to do anything except show up regularly for injections by your doctor.
+Because the injection is a method of LARC, it doesn’t require you to do anything except show up regularly for injections by your doctor.

 Step 2.
 Once you’ve had your shot, you can forget about it for the next 3 months, before you need to get another one.

 Step 3.
-The efficacy of the Depo relies on having the injections regularly, so make sure you schedule your follow up appointments in advance and set alerts to remind yourself.
+The efficacy of the injection relies on having the injections regularly, so make sure you schedule your follow up appointments in advance and set alerts to remind yourself.